morgwai/gpu-samples/README.md

 ## building and running

-First, make sure that you have an openCL driver for your GPU installed.
+First, make sure that you have an openCL driver for your GPU installed: [Nvidia](https://developer.nvidia.com/cuda-downloads), [AMD Linux](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-21-30) (AMD on windows should be available by default).

 ```bash
 mvn clean package